BenAlston/stalkie_ref_genome_assembly/lab_book/sex_chr_id.md

 * Differences in coverage and heterozygosity can be used to identify the XY chromosomes
 * Illumina short read data for the three species, 5 individuals per sex
 * this pipeline will be initially run on whitei only
+* wilkinson et al 2023 reported the tdal X to be 97.2 Mbp

 ## **Trimming & QC**
 QC has already been done on the samples.
 Details of QC used by liverpool: